Ralph Mooney: Crazy Arms

 In the early 1950s, while Ralph was working with Wynn Stewart and living in Las Vegas, Ralph's wife left him because he was getting "crawling, falling down" drunk.
 According to Mooney, the experience inspired him to write "Crazy Arms" with his friend Chuck Seals.
-In 2012 a Kentucky historian claimed that the lyrics were written by Paul Gilley and purchased by Mooney.
 The song was recorded in 1954 by Wynn Stewart, but that version was never released.
 Ralph sold the song to Claude Caviness, who formed Pep Records in hopes of finding a hit for his singing wife Marilyn Kaye.
 Caviness and Kaye, backed by Kenny Brown and the Arkansas Ramblers, cut a duet version of "Crazy Arms" in 1955.
 Despite criticisms of Kaye's vocals, the single received some radio play, notably at WALT in Tampa, Florida.
 When rising country star Ray Price visited the station, disc jockey Bob Martin played him the record, recommending that Price record it himself.

 Ray Price cut "Crazy Arms" in 1956, reworking some lyrics and adding a walking bassline in 4/4 time.
 The single was Price's first to hit #1 on Billboard's country charts, where it remained for 20 weeks, establishing the tune's country shuffle feel as a part of Price's signature sound.
 Following Price's success, the song has been covered countless times.
 Just weeks after its original release, Jerry Lee Lewis recorded it for his Sun Records debut, and it was later a top 20 hit for both Marion Worth and WIllie Nelson.
 Mooney said of the song, "It has been recorded by so many different people.
 I would starve to death if it wasn’t for those royalty checks."